What It’s Like To Starve.

 It took about 5 months for me to lose 70 pounds of body fat then muscle mass.

 In order to facilitate a bowel movement – you need food going in to push the feces out.
 If you don’t have food entering the system, the bowels pretty much shut down and everything stays put – rotting in your belly.
-Pleasant?
-Not at all.
+Rotting for 5 months.
+That first movement wasn’t pleasant at all, I can’t even describe the smell.

 If I recall, it took about 2 weeks for the hunger pangs to stop altogether.
 At this point, the body starts eating itself to survive.
 Yes, your body will literally kill you to stay alive.
 The pain and stress that eventually comes from starvation isn’t pretty either.